developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/about/index.md

 _MDNA Enterprise license required prompt_

 ## New in Device Central 3.1
 * New **[Smart Leash](../usage/#smartleash)** feature triggering alerts if a Bluetooth peripheral moves out of range and becomes disconnected, preventing loss of peripherals.
-This feature applies to Android 10 devices and higher.
+This feature only applies to Android 10 devices and higher, starting with Android 10 BSP version 10.12.13 Update 30.
 * **Connection Management for any Bluetooth Peripheral -** Pairing/Unpairing of all Bluetooth peripherals that follow the Bluetooth standards is now supported, whereas previously only a restricted list of peripheral devices were supported.
 This feature is now available on Android 8 as well as Android 10.
 * **Device Central upgrade now supported on Android Oreo -** Previous versions of Device Central can now be upgraded on supported Android 8 Oreo devices by installing the .APK.